Obinna2008/alx-system_engineering-devops/0x00-shell_basics/README.md

-2. There is no place like home
+there is no place like home